 1LT CLINT LORANCE

 On November 15, 2019 President Trump intervened in U.S. Army 1st Lieutenant Clint Lorance‘s case and granted him a Presidential Pardon.
-He was released from Leavenworth prison later that evening and reunited with family after serving more than six years of a nineteen year sentence.
+He was released from Fort Leavenworth prison later that evening and reunited with family after serving more than six years of a nineteen year sentence.

 Lorance never fired his rifle, but gave the order to fire to protect his soldiers after a paratrooper saw three Afghan men on a single motorcycle speeding at the Platoon’s patrol through a minefield.
 The Army claimed the riders were civilian casualties, but fingerprint and DNA evidence shows they left their prints and DNA on improvised explosive devices, which the prosecution did not disclose.
 Additionally, the prosecution did not disclose an Army Report that concluded Lorance’s platoon was being scouted for an impending attack or ambush and that at least one insurgent was killed.
 Nine soldiers were initially accused of murder, but given immunity and ordered to cooperate against Lorance.

 To read about our other success stories, visit this page.

 UAP supports American servicemembers by generating Presidential, Congressional, and public awareness and funding the legal representation used to fight their legal battles.
 Your financial support is critical to our success, and most importantly, the success of our Warriors!